-The Better Treatment For Hair Loss: PRP vs Mesotherapy
+The Best Treatment For Hair Loss: Mesotherapy vs PRP

 PRP is a completely natural, non-surgical medical procedure for treating hair loss or hair thinning.
-It works by using the patient’s own blood and the active growth factors in it to promote hair growth.
+The plasma therapy for hair loss works by using the patient’s blood and the active growth factors in it to promote hair growth.

-- The patient’s blood is taken and centrifuged to concentrate the platelets and growth factor proteins, such as vascular endothelial growth factor, platelet-derived growth factor, epidermal growth factor, etc.
+- Your blood is taken from the body and centrifuged to concentrate the platelets and growth factor proteins, such as vascular endothelial growth factor, platelet-derived growth factor, epidermal growth factor, etc.

-- Then the centrifuged plasma rich in platelets is re-injected into the head.
+- This centrifuged plasma rich in platelets is then re-injected into the head.

-- The growth factors released from platelets reduce the shrinkage of the hair follicles, improve blood flow, and encourage new growth of cells.
+- The growth factors released from platelets reduce shrinkage of hair follicles, improve blood flow, and encourage new growth of cells.

-- PRP helps by keeping the hair follicles in a growth phase (anagen phase), allowing the hair to become thicker and longer; so it not only promotes new growth but also strengthens the existing hair follicles.
+- PRP helps to keep the hair follicles in a growth phase (anagen phase) and allows the hair to become thicker and longer.
+So, it promotes new growth and also strengthens the existing hair follicles.

-At least 3 PRP injections are recommended at an interval of 2-4 weeks to appreciate the change in the density and thickness of hair?
+At least 3 PRP injections, recommended in an interval of 2-4 weeks for visible change in the density and thickness of hair, are noticed.
 It can also be used for treating hair loss due to other non-genetic and genetic causes.
 PRP is also effective in Skin rejuvenation & under eye dark circles.

 It can be used alone, or in combination with hair transplant or mesotherapy for maximal benefit.

-- It is not recommended during chemotherapy, in individuals suffering from liver disorders, bleeding disorders, skin disorders, those who have low blood pressure, in smokers, and users of cortisone therapy.
+While PRP is used to treat hair loss due to various causes, it is not recommended to individuals suffering from liver disorders, bleeding disorders, chemotherapy, skin disorders, those who have low blood pressure, smokers, and users of cortisone therapy.

 Advantages of PRP